Iwo Jima survivors of New York’s Capital Region - NewsBreak

 Iwo Jima survivors of New York’s Capital Region

-Iwo Jima was Sal Famularo’s third landing, he was among the first waves to invade Saipan, the Tinian.
-About a week into the battle, Famularo was seriously injured in an intense area of battle called the ‘Meat Grinder.’
-An American tank arrived and pulled Sal inside through an escape hatch beneath the tank, as Japanese soldiers advanced.US defense chief: Russia ‘uncoiling and poised to strike’
+Iwo Jima was Sal Famularo’s third landing, Famularo was among the first waves to had invaded Saipan, the Tinian.
+About a week into the battle, he was seriously injured in an intense area of battle called the ‘Meat Grinder.’
+As Japanese soldiers advanced, an American tank arrived and pulled Sal inside through an escape hatch beneath the tank.

-Corporal Ambrose ‘Cowboy’ Anderson, is one of the first African-Americans to serve in the Marine Corps at Montford Point, and the one of only 900 who fought in the battle of Iwo Jima.
+Corporal Ambrose ‘Cowboy’ Anderson, is one of the first African-Americans to be in the Marine Corps at Montford Point, and one of only 900 who fight in the battle of Iwo Jima.

-The iconic battle began when three Marine divisions advanced on an eight-square-mile island.
-Soldiers were quickly met by a heavy barrage of fire from Japanese forces that had emerged from underground tunnels.
+The iconic battle began when three Marine divisions advanced on an eight-square mile island and were quickly met by a heavy barrage of fire from Japanese forces that had emerged from underground tunnels.
 Maries raised the American flag atop Mount Suribachi on the fourth day, although the battle did not end until March 26, 1945 , with heavy losses on both sides.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0